juliendidier/commander/README.md

 # Commander

-API to launch commands thouth an REST API.
+API to launch commands thouth a REST API.

 ## Requirements